-IRS Extends Tax Deadline for 2019 Returns in Response to COVID-19
+IRS Extended Tax Deadline for 2019 Returns in Response to COVID-19

-The Internal Revenue Service has extended the 2019 federal income tax filing deadline three months to July 15, 2020, in response to the global coronavirus pandemic sweeping the U.S.
+The Internal Revenue Service extended the 2019 federal income tax filing and payment deadline for three months, from April 15 to July 15, 2020.
+The extension was in response to the global coronavirus pandemic sweeping the U.S.

-The extension from April 15 is automatic for all taxpayers, who also have until July 15 to pay any taxes that would have been due on April 15.
-Payments can be deferred without penalties and interest, no matter how much is owed.
+It was automatic for all taxpayers, who also had until July 15 to pay any taxes that would have been due on April 15.
+Payments could be deferred without penalties and interest, no matter how much was owed.

-With unprecedented business closures and stay-at-home orders in most U.S. states, joblessness is surging amid an economic collapse triggered by the COVID-19 pandemic.
-The tax day extension is one of a number of sweeping government relief measures, including expanded unemployment insurance and stimulus checks for most Americans.
+With continuing unprecedented business closures and stay-at-home orders in effect in most U.S. states, joblessness surged amid an economic collapse triggered by the COVID-19 pandemic.
+The Tax Day extension was one of a number of several government relief measures, including expanded unemployment insurance and stimulus checks for most Americans.

-If you haven't filed your 2019 tax return, you'll still receive a stimulus check (or economic impact payment) as established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-The IRS will use information from your 2018 return to calculate the payment instead.
-(You can use this online tool to check the status of your payment.)
+You should still have received a stimulus check or economic impact payment as established by the Coronavirus Aid, Relief, and Economic Security (CARES) Act, even if you hadn't yet filed your 2019 tax return at the time these payments were issued.
+The IRS used information from your 2018 return to calculate the payment instead.

-Under normal circumstances, tax payments are due on or about April 15 of every year.
-Usually, you must pay up by that date if you haven’t had sufficient tax withheld from your paychecks, or if you haven’t sent in enough in the way of quarterly estimated tax payments over the course of the tax year.
+Under normal circumstances, tax payments are due on or about April 15.
+You must normally pay up by that date if you haven’t had sufficient tax withheld from your paychecks, or if you haven’t sent in enough in the way of quarterly estimated tax payments over the course of the tax year.

-The IRS will begin charging you with interest and penalties after that date.
+The IRS will typically begin charging you interest and penalties after that date.
 The late-payment penalty is normally 0.5% of any portion of tax due but not paid by April 15, then 0.5% a month on any unpaid balance up to 25% total.
-Interest will accrue as well, and the rate can change quarterly because it’s the federal short-term rate plus 3%.
+Interest accrues as well.
+This rate can change quarterly because it’s the federal short-term rate plus 3%.

-None of this applies in 2020, however, because no fees or interest will be assessed during this reprieve.
+None of these rules applied in 2020, however, at least until after July 15, because no fees or interest were assessed prior to that date.

-The extension originally applied only to tax payments due on April 15, but the IRS has since said all payments that would have been due between April 1 and July 15, such as estimated tax payments, are now due on July 15 as well.
+The extension originally applied only to tax payments due on April 15, but the IRS has since said all payments that would have been due between April 1 and July 15, such as estimated tax payments, were due on July 15 as well.

 Filing an Extension on the Extension

-The July 15 deadline applies to individuals, pass-through businesses such as S corporations, sole proprietorships, and partnerships, as well as C corporations.
+The July 15 deadline applied to individuals, pass-through businesses such as S corporations, sole proprietorships, and partnerships, and C corporations.

-Self-employed taxpayers who would normally have had to make April 15 or June 15 quarterly estimated tax payments for 2020 also have the additional three months to pay.
+Self-employed taxpayers who would normally have made April 15 or June 15 quarterly estimated tax payments in 2020 also had the additional time to pay.

-Under normal circumstances, anyone requesting an extension would still need to make a payment by the normal filing deadline if they estimated owing taxes.
-This is necessary in order to avoid fees and interest.
-But this year, because July 15 is the new deadline, you have until July 15 to file for the extension and make payments of any estimated tax due for 2019.
+Under normal circumstances, anyone requesting an extension would still need to make a payment by the normal filing deadline if they anticipated owing taxes.
+This would be necessary to avoid fees and interest.
+But July 15 was the adjusted deadline, so you had until July 15 to file for the extension and to make payments of any estimated tax due for 2019.